SouthernMethodistUniversity/git/_sources/introgitandgithub.md

 ## Challenge

-Use these five elements—headings, emphasis, lists, links, and paragraphs—to create a syllabus.
+Use these five elements—headings, emphasis, lists, links, and paragraphs—to create a resume or syllabus.
 Have a main heading that gives the course title (one `#`), then subheadings for, at least, course info and readings.
 Use emphasis (`*`) for book titles and try to get a list in there somewhere.

 If you want an a more advanced challenge, you can review some additional markdown elements on [this page](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and add some extra features like images, blockquotes, or horizontal rules.